acceleratedscience/openad-website/main/docs/model-service/prepackaged-models-beta.md

 docker run -p 8080:8080 <model_name>
 ```

+Once the service is running, continue to [Cataloging a Containerized Model].

 <!------------------------------------------------------------>
 ## Cataloging a Containerized Model

 Once the container is running, you can catalog the model in OpenAD: